python/cpython/Doc/library/sys.rst

 .. data:: implementation

-   An object containing the information about the implementation of the currently running Python interpreter.
-Its attributes are the those that all Python implementations must implement.
-They are described below.
+   An object containing information about the implementation of the currently running Python interpreter.
+The following attributes are required to exist in all Python implementations.

-   *name* is the implementation's identifier, like ``'cpython'``.
+   *name* is the implementation's identifier, e.g. ``'cpython'``.
+The actual string is defined by the Python implementation, but it is guaranteed to be lower case.

    *version* is a named tuple, in the same format as :data:`sys.version_info`.
 It represents the version of the Python